k7hoven/views/README.rst

 Basic introductory examples here, but they should get you started.

-Sequence view comprehension syntax: resulting objects support slicing and indexing.
+Sequence view comprehension syntax
+''''''''''''''''''''''''''''''''''

+You can change chain single objects and sequences into one sequence view.
+Use ``::`` just like you would use ``*`` in tuple (un)packing.
+The resulting object supports slicing and indexing.

 Example: